boska/rx-n/README.md

 Basically, it shows how dangerous to use a powerful tool before master it.
 Again, thanks to job interviews and it just a code challenge, no one hurts don't worry.

-if you looking for prove example for RxSwift [RxSwiftExamples](https://github.com/DroidsOnRoids/RxSwiftExamples) is another great repo
+if you looking for quality example for RxSwift [RxSwiftExamples](https://github.com/DroidsOnRoids/RxSwiftExamples) is another great repo